 - a.
 The right to determine the mission of the City, including without limitation the City's agencies, departments, divisions, institutions, boards, and commissions; - b.
-The right of full and exclusive control of the management of the City; supervision of all operations; determinations of methods, means, locations and assignments of performing all work; and the composition, assignment, direction, location and determination of the size and mission of the work force: - c.
+The right of full and exclusive control of the management of the City; supervision of all operations; determinations of methods, means, locations and assignments of performing all work; and the composition, assignment, direction, location and determination of the size and mission of the work force; - c.
 The right to determine the work to be done by employees, including establishment of service levels, appropriate staffing and the allocation of funds for any position(s) within the City; - d.
 The right to review and inspect, without notice, all City-owned facilities, including without limitation, desktop computers, work areas and desks, email, computer storage drives, voicemail systems, as well as filing cabinets and systems; - e.
-The right to change or introduce different, new or improved operations, technologies, methods or means regarding any City work, and to contract out for work, however, the City will meet and discuss with the bargaining unit representative prior to contracting out for work normally completed by classifications within the bargaining unit.
-The City will meet with the Union no later than December 31, 2023, to provide the current status and review bargaining unit work contracted out at the time of ratification; - f.
+The right to change or introduce different, new or improved operations, technologies, methods or means regarding any City work, and to contract out for work, however, the City will meet and discuss with the bargaining unit representative prior to contracting out for work normally completed by classifications within the bargaining unit; - f.
 The right to establish and modify qualifications for employment, including the content of any job classification, job description or job announcement, and to determine whether minimum qualifications are met; - g.
-The right to maintain and modify the City's Pay and Classification Plan subject to "meet and confer" requirements; - h.
-The right to establish and enforce Employee Performance Standards and Employee Performance Evaluations; - i.
-The right to schedule and assign work, make reassignments and assign overtime work;
+The right to maintain and modify the City's Pay and Classification Plan subject to "meet and confer" requirements;

-- j.
+- h.
+The right to establish and enforce Employee Performance Standards and Employee Performance Evaluations; - The right to schedule and assign work, make reassignments and assign overtime work; - j.
 The right to hire, fire, promote, reassign, transfer, release, discipline, layoff, terminate, demote, suspend or reduce in step or grade all employees; - k.
-The right to establish and modify bargaining units and to assign new or amended job classifications to particular bargaining units; - The right to inquire and investigate regarding complaints or concerns about employee performance deficiencies or misconduct of any sort, including the right to require employees to appear and respond truthfully in good faith regarding any City investigation; and - m.
+The right to establish and modify bargaining units and to assign new or amended job classifications to particular bargaining units; - I. The right to inquire and investigate regarding complaints or concerns about employee performance deficiencies or misconduct of any sort, including the right to require employees to appear and respond truthfully in good faith regarding any City investigation; and - m.
 The right to maintain orderly, effective and efficient operations.